Karlijn Kuijpers | Platform for investigative journalisme Investico

 Since then, the gambling sector in Curaçao has been almost unregulated.
 The law does not provide for supervision or penalties for violations, does not impose any requirements on the operators of online casinos, contains no rules against money laundering, and no guarantees that players will be treated fairly.
 The only requirement is that companies that want to open online casinos apply for a government license.

 John van Schendel was responsible for beginning to issue those licenses in 1995.
 He recalls being pressured by ‘lottery king’ Robbie dos Santos.
 “Robbie came to my office with two armed bodyguards positioned outside, either side of my door.
 I was only allowed to listen.
 I found it terrifying, I felt like I was dealing with the Gestapo.”
+In a response, Dos Santos disputes that the incident took place.
 Government documents from that time state that politicians also put “enormous pressure” on Van Schendel to quickly grant a license to TISS N.V., a company that was at the time being controlled by Gregory Elias, the ‘Offshore King’ of Curaçao.
 “My door was besieged; the phone didn’t stop.
 Ministers were pressured by friends and asked me: ‘Hey John, is it ready yet?’”
 Elias now says in a response that TISS N.V. “never put pressure on anyone” to issue a permit quickly.
 Nevertheless, according to government documents, Elias’s company is the first to obtain a permit via an urgent procedure.
 A handful of other companies were also granted a license.

 Shortly afterwards, something strange happens.
 The gambling company of ‘Offshore King’ Elias asks Van Schendel whether they can lend their license to other companies.
 Those other companies would then be able to set up gambling sites without a government license.
 They would not work with a license from the government, but from Elias’s private company.
 On behalf of the minister of finance, Van Schendel is explicit in his response: “The current National Ordinance does not allow such a subdivision of permits”, he writes in the draft letter to Elias.
 “In addition, the Government has taken the position that this is also undesirable15.”
 It is unclear whether the letter has actually been sent to Elias.